-- □ Make individual attendance available on your child's profile on the Arbor App. □ Give weekly class attendance - Report in the summer term to parents or carers on how their child is performing in school, and what their attendance rate is.
+- Make individual attendance available on your child's profile on the Arbor App. - Give weekly class attendance information on weekly newsletters. - Report in the summer term to parents or carers on how their child is performing in school, and what their attendance rate is.